buglessir/FarsiCaptcha/README.md

 # php-farsi-captcha

-This is a simple PHP Captcha with farsi numbers
+This is a simple PHP Captcha with Farsi / Arabic numbers

 # How to use ?